 Academic Affairs.
-Dean, College Of Natural Science, Forestry, And Agriculture.
+Dean, College Of Natural Sciences, Forestry, And Agriculture.
 College Of Agriculture (University Of Maine) Records

 Scope and Contents

 The records mainly contain textual information created by the University of Maine College of Agriculture, but there are also some maps.

 The record series College Of Agriculture Faculty and Executive Committees Records contain meeting minutes, correspondence regarding faculty meeting meetings, items related to the Course Committee that looked at changes to agriculture courses, and details of degree, scholarship, and faculty recommendations.
 Also, includes lists of College of Agriculture faculty.

 The record series Cooperative Extension Service Records includes various records regarding the work of the University of Maine’s Cooperative Extension Service which was formerly part of the College of Agriculture, includes: correspondence regarding the distribution of seeds and support to farmers, copies of County Farm Bureau programs of work, meeting minutes, plans and constitutions, Extension Service newsletters, press releases, bulletins, and service letters, various Bangor Commercial newspaper clippings regarding children and farming, gardens and crops, and dairy and poultry, also New England Homestead, New England Farmer, Maine Farmer, The Bath Independent, The Lewiston Daily Sun, Hoards Dairyman & Wallace’s Farmer clippings regarding dairy and self-feeding hoppers, information regarding the history of the Extension Service including its organization and staff, miscellaneous correspondence on a range of subjects, copies of various Extension Service and U.S. Department of Agriculture reports, maps of Maine counties, and details of investigations into phone services.